-Imagine waking up every day to a saffron sun rising over the savannah plains teeming with wildlife.
-Tanzania’s tapestry of sweeping savannahs, ancient craters and gigantic baobabs is home to Africa’s amazing diversity of wildlife.
-November is a fascinating month for your Serengeti safari with the return of the wildebeest from the neighboring Maasai Mara National Park in Kenya, an annual migration across the great plains.
+Imagine waking every day to a saffron sun rising over the savannah plains that teem with wildlife.
+Tanzania’s tapestry of sweeping savannahs, ancient craters, and gigantic baobabs is home to Africa’s amazing diversity of wildlife.
+November is a fascinating month for a Serengeti safari with the return of the wildebeest from the neighboring Maasai Mara National Park in Kenya, an annual migration across the great plains.
 You’ll witness the savannah rebound after the dry spell, giving way to the short rains and sun-filled days for the wildlife (and us) to soak in.
 It’s a spectacular time to witness the greatest wildlife show on earth.
-This specially curated über-luxurious safari is designed for you to be awed by Africa’s big game in the 21st century with the hope of survival thanks to scientists and people who have dedicated their lives to it.
-Plus, you can choose to relax afterwards by adding on our post trip to the spice island of Zanzibar staying in absolute luxury on the Indian Ocean.
-A wildlife safari in Tanzania is made more special with leader Rupi Mangat, a third generation local and a leading East African travel writer specializing in wildlife conservation.
-Doni Belau, founder of Girls’ Guide to the World will be along to ensure that your every need is met.
+This specially curated über-luxurious safari is designed to fill you with awe at the beauty of Africa’s big game.
+In the 21st century, these animals can now, at last, hope to survive thanks to scientists and people who have dedicated their lives to conservation on the African plains.
+You can also relax afterward by including our post-trip journey to the spice island of Zanzibar to stay in abundant luxury on the Indian Ocean island.
+Doni Belau, founder of Girls’ Guide to the World, will go along to ensure your needs are met.
+As a special bonus, on this trip, thanks to our new partnership with Sherpani, the ethical luggage brand made out of plastic bottles, everyone who books will receive a package of three luggage & packing items, including a roll-on checked bag, a backpack/tote that fits neatly onto your checked bag and a surprise gift that you get to choose.
+It's all valued at $400!

 Here's a day-by-day itinerary of the trip.

-6 p.m. - Meet at the lounge for cocktails and toast to the start of an exciting African adventure.
+In the evening, we will meet in the lounge for cocktails and toast the start of an exciting African adventure.

 Dinner & Cocktail